J0hans1/Leetcode/README.md

 # My Leetcode repository

-This repository contains a set of leetcode solutions/attempts at challenges.
+This repository contains a set of leetcode solutions.

 ## Guide